USAO Western District of New York

 Volunteer Law Clerks are routinely assigned to perform legal research and writing assignments in federal civil, criminal and appellate cases.
 Law Clerks work closely with Assistant United States Attorney's (AUSAs) on case development and formulation of legal strategy.
-In certain circumstances, Law Clerks are permitted to conduct proceedings in federal court under proper supervision, and Law Clerks are also afforded the opportunity to attend and observe various court proceedings.
+Law Clerks are also afforded the opportunity to attend and observe various court proceedings.

 Law Clerks will also participate in weekly panel meeting with members of the legal profession with diverse experience.
 Law Clerks engage in various activities through the summer that may include touring an international border crossing, touring a correctional facility, and participating in a law enforcement simulator.

 First-year (second semester) and second-year law students.
 Must be a U.S. citizen.
 There is a required background check due to the sensitive nature of the work performed in a United States Attorney's Office.

 The program runs for 10 weeks in both the Buffalo, NY and Rochester, NY offices from May 22, 2023 through July 28, 2023.